Younis Khan: County cricket

 In 2005, Younis played county cricket for Nottinghamshire in England.
 In the 2007 English domestic cricket season, played for Yorkshire County Cricket Club as an overseas player.
 In doing so he was the third overseas Asian cricketer to play for Yorkshire following Sachin Tendulkar and Yuvraj Singh, and was succeeded by Pakistani player Inzamam-ul-Haq.

 On his County Championship debut for Yorkshire, he made a disappointing 4 runs from 4 balls in his first innings, being bowled by Rikki Clarke of Surrey, and just 12 in his second innings.
 However, on his one-day debut in the Friends Provident Trophy, Younis hit a superb 100 from 92 balls against Nottinghamshire to lead Yorkshire to victory.

 He made his first County Championship century, 106 off 151 balls, for Yorkshire against Hampshire at the Rose Bowl in the third match of the season and followed it up with an unbeaten double hundred, 202 off 290 balls, in the second innings to steer Yorkshire to a confident declaration.
 In doing so, Younis became the first Yorkshire player to score a century and a double century in the same match.
 Younis also made a useful contribution bowling during Hampshire's second innings, picking up four wickets for just 52 runs, however despite his and the team's efforts the match ended in a draw.
 He repeated the feat of an unbeaten double century at Scarborough in a rain-affected drawn match with Kent.
 He played a superb innings to finish on 217* off just 252 balls with 18 fours and 6 sixes.
 He left Yorkshire following the 8-wicket drubbing of Glamorgan Dragons.
-However, the nature of the victory denied him of the chance to sign off in a fitting matter as he was not required to bat.
+However, the nature of the victory denied him the chance to sign off in a fitting matter as he was not required to bat.

 He signed for Surrey for the 2010 season.

 Indian Premier League

-In 2008, Younis signed with the Indian Premier League and was drafted by the Rajasthan Royals for a bid of US$225,000.
+In 2008, Younis signed with the Indian Premier League and was drafted by the Rajasthan Royals for a bid of US$300,000.
 He however played only 1 match in the tournament against Kings XI Punjab and scored 1 run.
 He has not appeared in the IPL since.